 N.B Ferries and accommodation - although, as a foot passenger with a bike, you are able to simply turn up and book onto ferries, please do check all ferry times before you go, and we suggest you book your accommodation in advance too.

 Make your way to the Ticket to Ride bike hire centre in Bellfield Park, Inverness.
 We can also collect you from Inverness airport or train or bus stations.
 At our bike hire centre we will sort out your hire bikes, if you are hiring, and any other equipment you need.
-Our minibus and bike trailer leave from the park at 10.30am to catch the Oban to Barra ferry.
 The transfer by road to Oban is about three hours so we need to get going by around 09:30.
 The spectacular islands scenery and wildlife make the five hour ferry trip fly by and you’ll arrive in Castlebay on Barra in time to check in to your accommodation.
 There are hotels, B&Bs and a hostel in Castlebay.
 Foot passengers from Oban to Barra pay around £14 for the trip and bikes go free.